 Very uncomfortable with invasion of personal body space at certain times.. not as bad as I used to be.. require a lot of body space typically.
 No one will know when I am uncomfortable because I hardly ever express it.

 Effort to hug almost anyone.. have to wait until someone initiates..I always pause first then robotically reciprocate.. no real feeling to it..

 Always find a corner or wall or object to stand near, lean on.
 Never approach others.. always wait for them to approach me.

-As a child, I rarely associated with my peers.
+Friendships - as a child, I rarely associated with my peers.
 I wasn't stuck-up.
 I simply did not know how to interact with other kids.
 My interests were quite specialized---in that, it was unlikely other kids were watching what I was watching or listening to what I listened to.
 I grew up thinking my parents' music was CURRENT.
-I was watching re-runs of shows at least a decade before I was born, never realizing they were unrelatable shows in regards to my peers.
+I was watching re-runs of shows at least a decade before I was born, never realizing they were unrelateable shows in regards to my peers.
 A few years later, I would have that ONE friend that I would hang-out with.. later just cling to (emotionally).
 Large groups of friends?
 Not an option for me.